 Improving Our Maternity Care Now

 The Mercy Birthing Center illustrates the potential of a ﬂourishing midwifery-led unit within a hospital.
 The center is a separate unit operated by CNMs within Mercy Hospital St. Louis.
 It was established in response to women’s growing interests in receiving support for physiologic childbearing.
-This approach mobilizes the capabilities of women’s own bodies in tandem with the capabilities of their fetus or newborn.

 The homelike center includes four birthing suites with tubs and showers, a central living room and kitchen, an area for classes, and rooms for prenatal and postpartum and newborn visits.
 The center offers comfort measures as well as nitrous oxide (“laughing gas”) to help women cope with labor.
 The midwives use handheld devices for monitoring the fetal heart status (“intermittent auscultation”).
 In contrast to many typical hospital settings, laboring women are free to eat, drink, and move about, according to their interest, and to give birth in their position of choice.
 If they need higher levels of care (for example, an epidural or continuous electronic fetal monitoring) or develop a complication or concern, their midwife can accompany them upstairs to the standard labor unit and continue to care for them there.
 Care by obstetricians and maternal-fetal medicine specialists is available if needed.

 The center’s care and outcomes contrast sharply with standard hospital birthing care: